 There are dozens of different types of acids in coffee.
 Many of them are beneficial to flavor and are healthy.
 However, there is a specific acid in coffee that causes upper GI distress.
 Chlorogenic Acid, specifically CQA 3,4, and 5 has been definitively correlated with stomach problems.
-Chlorogenic Acids can occur naturally in green coffee.
+Chlorogenic Acids can occur naturally in coffee.
 Drum roasting can increase these levels significantly.

 Skeptical?
 Good.
 You should be.
-If you're one of the many that experiences stomach problems with drinking coffee you've probably already researched the topic on-line and found lots of information, much of it contradictory.
+If you're one of the many that experience stomach problems with drinking coffee you've probably already researched the topic online and found lots of information, much of it contradictory.
 Our claims are based on the work of Dr. Taka Shibamoto, a Distinguished Professor of Environmental Toxicology at the UC Davis Coffee Center.
 Dr. Shibamoto has conducted studies on Chlorogenic Acid in coffees.
 These studies have determined that elevated levels of Chlorogenic Acid in coffee are major contributors to bitterness in coffee as well as upper GI distress.

+Organically Certified by Organic Certifiers.
 Need more proof?
 Order a bag of Alex's Acid-Free Organic Coffee.
 Try it for yourself.
 We've been contacted by hundreds of happy customers who report no stomach problems when drinking Alex's Acid-Free Organic Coffee.

 This special blend of three highly sought-after beans is mild, delicate, and balanced.
 It is perfectly roasted to a medium-leaning dark, almost French, Roast.
 It is dark enough to have a full body and chocolatey personality, but there is no burnt or bitter taste.
 Instead, the flavors in these beans are still detectable, and that is a great thing!